 Inherited forms of leukemia appear to be rare.

 There may be another inherited condition in the family with the same genetic change, such as a platelet deficiency or immune condition.

 One form of leukemia, ALL, is

 The risk of developing ALL is higher during childhood but falls as people enter their 20s.
 It rises again after the age of

 The risk of developing most cancers increases with age.
 The American Cancer Society (ACS) estimates that

 - Klinefelter syndrome

 - Fanconi anemia

-Benzene is a chemical present in many products, from glue and cleaning supplies to detergents and dyes.
-According to the CDC, benzene is in the top 20 most produced chemicals in the United States.
+Benzene is a chemical present in many products, including gasoline, glue, cleaning supplies, cigarettes, detergents, and dyes.
+According to the CDC (Centers for Disease Control and Prevention), benzene is in the top 20 most produced chemicals in the United States.

-Leukemia causes abnormal cell development in the blood and bone marrow.
-Although leukemia itself does not usually run in families, people can inherit genetic abnormalities that increase their risk of developing this form of cancer.
+Leukemia involves atypical cell development in the blood and bone marrow.
+It does not usually run in families, but people can inherit genetic features that increase their risk of developing it.